Municipality of Hodoš

-The Municipality of Hodoš (Občina Hodoš /sl/; Hodos község /hu/) is a municipality in Slovenia.
-The seat of the municipality is the village of Hodoš (Hodos).
+The Municipality of Hodoš (Občina Hodoš /sl/; Őrihodos község is a municipality in Slovenia.
+The seat of the municipality is the village of Hodoš (Őrihodos).
 It is part of the Prekmurje region.
 Both Slovene and Hungarian are official languages in the municipality.
 The municipality was established on 7 August 1998, when it was separated from the former Municipality of Hodoš–Šalovci.

 Hodoš is the smallest municipality by population in Slovenia; it is also one of only two municipalities in which ethnic Slovenes are a minority, the other being nearby Dobrovnik (Dobronak).
 The majority of the population is Lutheran.

 Settlements

 In addition to the municipal seat of Hodoš, the municipality also includes the settlement of Krplivnik (Kapornak).